PhantomReign/brno-go-android/README.md

 1. Run Android Studio (3.2 Canary 14) and open project.
 2. Choose build variant.
+3.
-3. build and run the application.
+4. Build and run the application.

 OR

 1. Install apk from apk folder.
 2. Run the application.

+Note: You can change URL in UrlModule.
+The dev variant has as URL localhost of server.
+The prod variant has URL provided by *Localtunnel* using command `lt --port 8080 --subdomain brnogoserver`.